hagerstown/comprehensive-plan/content/02-introduction/03-town-government.md

 **Community**
 - Public land use includes the schools, library, municipal buildings, cemetery, water treatment plant, post office, parks
-- Other community lands include those held by utility companies and churches, as well as the Optimist Club athletic park
+- Other community lands include those held by utility companies, churches, and local clubs and organizations

 **Agricultural**
 - Much of the land in Jefferson Township is considered prime farmland and used for agriculture